 Ph.D.
 (2007) University of Minnesota

 Sara Wakefield received her Ph.D. from the Department of Sociology at the University of Minnesota in 2007.
 Her research interests focus on the consequences of mass imprisonment for the family, with an emphasis on childhood wellbeing and racial inequality, culminating in a series of articles and book, Children of the Prison Boom: Mass Incarceration and the Future of American Inequality.
 Related work examines the social networks and conditions of confinement of inmates as well as the influence of DNA databases on crime rates and racial inequality.
-In other research, Dr. Wakefield is an investigator on a multi-disciplinary, NICHD-funded (PO1) study of human capital interventions during childhood and adolescence.
+More information on Dr. Wakefield’s work can be found at www.sarawakefield.net

 Areas of Specialization